-Our strategy is to develop a pipeline of product candidates that apply Plinabulin to multiple indications and other product candidates with the potential for Plinabulin to be an important component of the multipleagent combination with immune checkpoint inhibitor regimes to elevate the anti-cancer benefit for cancer patients, supported by Plinabulin's potent dendritic cell maturation mechanism.
+Our strategy is to develop a pipeline of product candidates that apply Plinabulin to multiple indications and other product candidates with the potential for Plinabulin to be an important component of the multiple-agent combination with immune checkpoint inhibitor regimes to elevate the anti-cancer benefit for cancer patients, supported by Plinabulin's potent dendritic cell maturation mechanism.
 To implement our strategy, we use a novel, highly efficient business model that integrates clinical resources in the U.S. and China.
 We work with global CRO companies, such as ICON and Covance, to ensure data quality with studies conducted under U.S. GCP.
-We believe that our global development strategy has provided and will continue to provide significant developmental advantages including the ability to conduct trials in China, which could result in faster enrollment, lower costs and expedited approval process, as well as access to China's large cancer population.
 Our drug development capabilities are facilitated by strong interest from clinical investigators in the U.S. as well as by our understanding of the pharmaceutical industry, clinical resources and regulatory system in China.
 This model has been underscored by the receipt of Breakthrough Therapy Designation for Plinabulin in the CIN prevention indication from both the FDA and the NMPA.
 In addition, this model represents significant commercial opportunity for Plinabulin, as the U.S. and China are the two largest pharmaceutical markets in the world.

 In addition to the clinical development programs in NSCLC and CIN for Plinabulin, we are utilizing our research collaborations to advance Plinabulin in clinical trials to investigate its therapeutic potential as an immuno-oncology agent.
 We provide financial support for these various investigator-initiated clinical trials as well as the drug supply of Plinabulin.
 In addition to exploring Plinabulin's therapeutic potential in combination with immuno-oncology agents, we have a pipeline of preclinical immuno-oncology product candidates and de novo drug discovery with our unique "molecular glue" TPD platform in our subsidiary SEED.
-We believe the recent collaboration with Lilly serves to validate this TPD platform and the future potential.
+We believe the collaboration with Lilly serves to validate this TPD platform and the future potential.
 We have utilized our research collaborations effectively and efficiently to advance these programs.

-We intend to commercialize Plinabulin, if approved, in China through our subsidiary, Wanchun Bulin.
-We plan to either build our own commercial organization for marketing Plinabulin for CIN and advanced NSCLC, or to partner with one or more national pharmaceutical companies.
+We have partnered with Hengrui to commercialize Plinabulin, if approved, in China through our subsidiary, Wanchunbulin.
 China recognized Plinabulin as a National Science and Technology Major Project for "essential new drug research and development."
 Also, with receipt of the 2017 Grant, Plinabulin has been included in the National Drug Priority Review List.
 We believe that, pending drug approval and successful pricing negotiations with the Chinese government, the 2017 Grant could help position Plinabulin for inclusion in the National Insurance System, which would allow for faster access to patients and reimbursement.
+In the U.S. and for the rest of world, after we have determined the regulatory pathway for our product candidates in the U.S., we will evaluate whether to seek a commercialization partner or to build in-house commercialization capabilities.